Kitten Care and Fact Sheet

 If you intend letting your kitten outside, please be wary of the road even if it is quiet.
 Kittens and cats do not have any road sense .
 There may be mice in a field across the road and the temptation really is too great for them not to go there It really is only a matter of time before they get run over and killed or badly injured.
 If you have room in your garden I would recommend building a run for them as it is much safer than roaming around near the road.

-There is a system now available called ‘Freedom Fence’ if you wish to allow your kitten/cat outdoors.
+There is a system now available called ‘Radio Fence’ if you wish to allow your kitten/cat outdoors.
 It could save their life.
 I had this system installed mid 2017 and it is super.
 Cats can go out but not on the road.
 I am happy to give you more details if you contact me.
+There is also a link to the website on my links page.

 If you observe the rules that you would follow with young children then you can’t go far wrong.
 REMEMBER A LITTLE CARE CAN PREVENT ACCIDENTS AND COSTLY VET’S BILLS!!